Francis Farberoff: Early life and education

-Francis Farberoff was born on March 16, 1975, in Rio de Janeiro, Brazil, to a Brazilian mother, Ester, and a Colombian father, Jorge, with Russian heritage through his grandfather, Moises Farberoff, who settled in Medellín, Colombia.
-At age 16, he moved to Miami, Florida, living with his grandfather and playing beach soccer, a sport familiar from his Brazilian youth.
-He attended St. Thomas University in Miami, earning a Bachelor’s degree in Broadcast Journalism in 1997 while playing varsity men’s soccer under coach Barry Kaplan.
+Francis Farberoff was born on March 16, 1975, in Rio de Janeiro, Brazil, to a Brazilian mother and a Colombian father of Russian descent.
+His paternal grandfather, Moises Farberoff, had emigrated from the Russian Empire to Medellín, Colombia, in 1926 Raised between Brazil and Colombia, Farberoff was immersed in Rio's beach culture from a young age, playing informal beach soccer on local sands.
+A formative moment occurred during the 1982 FIBA World Championship in Medellín, when his grandfather hosted the eventual champion Soviet Union team for a family dinner.

+In 1991, at the age of 16, Farberoff relocated to Miami, Florida, to live with his grandfather where began playing beach soccer regularly on local beaches.

+Farberoff attended St. Thomas University in Miami, earning a Bachelor’s degree in Broadcast Journalism in 1997 while playing varsity men’s soccer under coach Barry Kaplan.